vanderleidebastiani/daee/README.md

 daee - Data Analysis for Ecology and Evolution

-Set of functions for analysis of ecological and evolutionary data.
+Set of functions for analyzing  ecological and evolutionary data.
 The functions are available as an R package only to facilitate installation.

 List of functions:
 - Calculate Phylogenetic Eigenvector Regression (PVR) with eigenvector selection;